 - Ease back into what you were doing before this exercise.

 Want a few more tips to get you through the day?

-Check out former educator and breathing guru Danielle Sullivan's paper, The Connection Cure: Why Educators Need Balance, Laughter, and Community More Than Ever.
+Check out former educator and human connection expert Danielle Sullivan's paper, The Connection Cure: Why Educators Need Balance, Laughter, and Community More Than Ever.